StellarSand/privacy-settings/Privacy Settings/Firefox-Focus.md

 - Block other content trackers: On (If you face issues with any website, turn it off)

 #### Cookies and Site Data
-- Block cookies: Block 3rd-party cookies only
+- Block cookies: Block cross-site cookies

 #### Switching Apps
 - Stealth: On